Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey

 \textbf{Without consideration of mobility}

-A framework \cite{done-zuoqixue-2-ok} was introduced aiming at leveraging QRL to enhance the design of next-generation wireless systems.
-The framework, termed QRL for relay and transmit power selection, enabled sensor nodes to make optimal decisions regarding relay and transmit power selection by leveraging both present and past local state knowledge.
-Initially, the relay and transmit power selection problem was formulated as MDP.
-Subsequently, the QRL optimization aspect of the MDP was addressed, focusing on jointly optimizing energy consumption and throughput to maximize network utility.
-To solve this MDP problem, a QRL algorithm was developed, drawing upon Grover's iteration.
-The algorithm enabled efficient decision-making within the network, facilitating enhanced performance and resource utilization.
-Especially, the simulation was implemented using quantum virtual machine hosted on Rigetti's Forest platform, which provided an additional approach to validating QC algorithms.
-Quantum Multiple Agent Reinforcement Learning (QMARL) was also applied in tackling routing problems.
-The work \cite{done-third-zuoqixue-17-ok} introduced a quantum-based solution for MARL tailored for autonomous control and coordination of multiple robots within smart factory environments.
-The delivery problem shared similarities with the routing problem.
-It presented an innovative QMARL framework, featuring centralized training and decentralized execution.
-The framework leveraged parameter sharing on policy, design of variational quantum circuits, and 2-variables dense encoding.
-In particular, the proposed system enabled the QDRL server to make distributed and sequential decisions for each autonomous mobile robot.
-These decisions revolved around determining the optimal allocation of goods, including the number of goods to carry in each autonomous mobile robot and when to request quality control.
-The objective was to prevent both overflow and underflow scenarios during the delivery of goods by each autonomous mobile robot.
+A framework \cite{done-zuoqixue-2-ok} is introduced aiming at leveraging QRL to enhance the design of next-generation wireless systems.
+The framework, termed QRL for relay and transmit power selection, enables sensor nodes to make optimal decisions regarding relay and transmit power selection by leveraging both present and past local state knowledge.
+Initially, the relay and transmit power selection problem is formulated as MDP.
+Subsequently, the QRL optimization aspect of the MDP is addressed, focusing on jointly optimizing energy consumption and throughput to maximize network utility.
+To solve this MDP problem, a QRL algorithm is developed, drawing upon Grover's iteration.
+The algorithm enables efficient decision-making within the network, facilitating enhanced performance and resource utilization.
+Especially, the simulation is implemented using quantum virtual machine hosted on Rigetti's forest platform, which provides an additional approach to validating QC algorithms.
+QMARL is also applied in tackling routing problems.
+The work \cite{done-third-zuoqixue-17-ok} introduces a quantum-based solution for MARL tailored for autonomous control and coordination of multiple robots within smart factory environments.
+The delivery problem shares similarities with the routing problem.
+It presents an innovative QMARL framework, featuring centralized training and decentralized execution.
+The framework leverages parameter sharing on policy, design of variational quantum circuits, and 2-variables dense encoding.
+In particular, the proposed system enables the QDRL server to make distributed and sequential decisions for each autonomous mobile robot.
+These decisions revolve around determining the optimal allocation of goods, including the number of goods to carry in each autonomous mobile robot and when to request quality control.
+The objective is to prevent both overflow and underflow scenarios during the delivery of goods by each autonomous mobile robot.

 \textbf{With consideration of mobility}